af-gustavo/ProjetoBackEndJMT/README.md

 ======================

 ## Overview
 ProjetoBackEndJMT is a backend project built using Node.js, Express.js, and Sequelize.
-It appears to be a RESTful API for managing clients, users, products, and orders.
+It is a RESTful API for managing clients, users, products, and orders.

 ## Structure
 The project is organized into the following directories: